Water-Engine/water/README.md

 # Credits
 Water could not be where it is today without the formative work done by experienced developers in the past.
 Core references used during development include:
+- [chess-library](https://github.com/Disservin/chess-library) revived my motivation after many failed attempts
+    - Maybe in the future, I'll roll my own core library, but it was taking too much out of me
+    - This library saved a lot of time and frustration for me, so I would like to personally thank the chess-library teams for their hard work
 - [Syzygy](https://www.chessprogramming.org/Syzygy_Bases) tables originally created by Dutch mathematician [Ronald de Man](https://www.chessprogramming.org/Ronald_de_Man)
 - [Fathom](https://github.com/jdart1/Fathom) syzygy tablebase reader - rewritten and catered to the Water engine
 - Sebastian Lague's [Chess Coding Adventure](https://github.com/SebLague/Chess-Coding-Adventure) engine - used for comparative testing for elo estimates